DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-3-mix.md

 title: "Project 3: Angels in Amplifiers Mix"
 ---

 We'll use all we have learned so far about mixing to create a rough mix of Angels In Amplifiers song _I'm Alright_.
 You can download the project files [here](https://mtkdata.cambridgemusictechnology.co.uk/MTK006/AngelsInAmplifiers_ImAlright.zip).
 Click [here](https://previews.cambridge-mt.com/ImAlright_Preview.mp3) to listen to a mixed version of this song.
-The engineer is using some techniques that we haven't learned yet, but mix does show good use of balance, equalization, compression and reverb.
+The engineer is using some techniques that we haven't learned yet, but the mix does show good use of balance, equalization, compression, and reverb.

 You'll follow the steps below to complete your own mix for this song.

-- Every track should use a ReqEQ
+- Every track should use a ReaEQ
 - at least two tracks should use ReaComp
-- use three Delays with different settings as a send
+- use three delays with different settings as sends
-- use at least two Reverb with different settings as a send
+- use at least two reverbs with different settings as sends

 ## Organization

 **1. Set Your Project Tempo to 96 BPM:**
-   - Locate the tempo settings in the bottom right hand corner of Reaper.
+   - Locate the tempo settings in the bottom right-hand corner of Reaper.
    - Change the tempo to 96 beats per minute (BPM).
 This helps you align recordings accurately with your project timeline.

 **2. Order Your Tracks Numerically:**